-In jazz, using scales–as opposed to chords and arpeggios–as a basis for improvisation is known as 'horizontal' playing.
+In jazz, the use of scales–as opposed to chords and arpeggios–as a basis for improvisation is known as 'horizontal' playing.
 (By contrast, using chords / arpeggios is known as 'vertical' playing.)

-Horizontal lines can be created with many different guitar scales, the most commonly used of which are detailed below.
+'Horizontal' lines can be created with many different guitar scales, the most commonly-used of which are listed in the next section.

 The First Jazz Guitar Scales To Learn

-Blues music was a huge influence on jazz, and you’ll hear the blues scale in nearly every jazz style.
+Blues music was a huge influence on jazz, and you'll hear the blues scale being used in nearly every jazz style.

 For a modern jazz sound, try playing a pentatonic minor scale a minor 3rd above a dominant 7 chord (e.g. the 'V' chord in a ii V I progression).
-It produces very jazzy-sounding flat 9, sharp 9, flat 5 and sharp 5 notes which, if used with care, can create some very interesting lines.
+It produces very jazzy-sounding flat 9, sharp 9, flat 5 and sharp 5 notes which, if used with care, can create some interesting lines.

-For Notation & TABs for these guitar scales, see the following artilces:
+For Notation & TABs for these guitar scales, see the following pages:

 Jazz Guitar Scales - Modal Scales

-Modal scales can bring their own individual sounds over unchanging chord sequences or an ostinato (a repeated line or riff).
-A whole genre of jazz, known as ‘modal jazz’, is based on using the sound of modes without the emphasis on the chord changes of other jazz styles.
+A whole genre of jazz, known as 'modal jazz', is based on using the sound of modes without the emphasis on playing through key changes that is present in other jazz styles.
+Modal scales can bring their unique sounds over unchanging chord sequences or an ostinato (a repeated line or riff).

 Probably the two most important modal scales in jazz are the Dorian and Mixolydian modal scales.
-As well as being used in modal jazz type improvisations, these two scale types are also used in all other varieties of jazz.
+As well as being used in modal jazz type improvisation, these two scale types are also used in most other varieties of jazz.

-The Dorian modal scale works very well over minor 7 (m7) chords (in most situations).
-The Mixolydian scale is used over dominant seventh (7) chords (in most situations).
+The Dorian modal scale often works well over minor 7 (m7) chords.
+The Mixolydian scale is often used over dominant seventh (7) chords.

-Read more about improvising with these scales here:
+You can find out more about improvising with these scales on the following pages:

 The Lydian mode is often used over major chords.
-It varies from a major scale by having a sharpened 4th, giving it a slightly more interesting sound.
+It varies from a major scale by having a sharpened 4th, giving it a slightly more ambiguous, jazzy sound.

-Learn more about the Lydian mode, and all other modes of the major scale here: Guitar Modes
+- You can find out more about the Lydian mode (and all other modes of the major scale) here: Guitar Modes

 Guitar Modes Backing Tracks